 The device can be installed in any position (horizontal or vertical) on the DIN rail without lateral clearance from neighboring devices.
 No tools are required for installation.
-The use of end brackets (type "WEW 35/1" or similar) on the DIN rail is recommended to fix the device.
+The use of end brackets (type WEW "35/1" or similar) on the DIN rail is recommended as an end support for the device.

-If several devices are installed side by side, it is important to ensure that the maximum side wall temperature of 85 °C (185 °F) is not exceeded.
+When installing several devices side by side, it is important to ensure that the maximum side wall temperature of 80 °C (176 °F) of the individual devices is not exceeded.
 If this cannot be guaranteed, mount the devices at a distance from one another or ensure sufficient cooling.

-🖻 3 Installing on DIN rail

-1. Position the top DIN rail groove at the top end of the DIN rail.

-- 2. While holding the front of the device horizontally, lower it until you hear the locking clip of the device click into place on the DIN rail. - 3.
+- 2 Installing on DIN rail - 1.
+Position the top DIN rail groove at the top end of the DIN rail. - 2.
+While holding the front of the device horizontally, lower it until you hear the locking clip of the device click into place on the DIN rail. - 3.
 Pull gently on the device to check if it is correctly mounted on the DIN rail.